prasadnevase/colored-order-notes-for-woocommerce/readme.md

 ## Installation ##

-* Install the plugin from the 'Plugins' section in your dashboard (Go to `Plugins > Add New > Search` and search for 'WooComerce Colored Order Notes').
+* Install the plugin from the 'Plugins' section in your dashboard (Go to `Plugins > Add New > Search` and search for 'WooCommerce Colored Order Notes').
 * Alternatively, you can [download](http://downloads.wordpress.org/plugin/colored-order-notes-for-woocommerce.zip "Download WooCommerce Colored Order Notes") the plugin from the repository.
 Unzip it and upload it to the plugins folder of your WordPress installation (`wp-content/plugins/` directory of your WordPress installation).
 * Activate it through the 'Plugins' section.
 * Access the settings page from WordPress backend under `WooCommerce > Settings`.